-Statistical processing of the results allows preliminary findings to be refined, taking into account the variability among production units (see R outputs for Tukey's pairwise comparisons per crop, fertilisation type and site in the Supplementary Material):
+Statistical processing of the results allows preliminary findings to be refined, taking into account the variability amongst production units (see R outputs for Tukey's pairwise comparisons per crop, fertilisation strategy and site in Fig. 2 in the Supplementary Material):

-For carrot, there are significant differences between the impacts of Organic vs. Conventional and Lean, • but not between Conventional and Lean.
-There are furthermore significant differences between the aggregated impacts of the products from Sèmè-Kpodji and Houéyiho.
+• For carrot, there are significant differences (p value < 0.04) between the impacts of Organic vs. Conventional and Lean, but not between Conventional and Lean.
+There are furthermore significant differences (p value = 0.004) between the aggregated impacts of the products from Sèmè-Kpodji and Houéyiho.
 An outlier value has been identified in Houéyiho: a carrot production unit without organic matter inputs.

-- For tomatoes, there are no significant differences between the impacts, either by type, by site, and even by variety, despite an Organic outlier in Sèmè-Kpodji featuring very high organic matter inputs, and three Organic tomato production units, also in Sèmè-Kpodji, with very low yields, intended for self-consumption. - For cucumber, there are no significant differences in impacts, either by type, by site, or even by variety, despite the outlier value of a Conventional unit at Sèmè-Kpodji with low organic matter inputs. - For lettuce, there are significant differences between the aggregate impacts of Houéyiho products and other sites, but not between Organic and Conventional impacts. - For watermelon, there are no significant differences between impacts by type (data available for a single site). - For all crops, there are significant differences between the impacts of Organic vs. Conventional and Lean, but not between Conventional and Lean.
-There are moreover significant differences between the aggregate impacts of Sèmè-Kpodji's products and other sites, due to the high organic matter inputs featured by several production units. - For each crop and for the all production units, no correlation between yields and impacts was found, Conclusions
+• For tomatoes, there are no significant differences (p-value > 0.05) between the impacts, either by production type, by site and even by variety, despite an Organic outlier in Sèmè-Kpodji featuring very high organic matter inputs, and three Organic tomato production units, also in Sèmè-Kpodji, with very low yields, intended for self-consumption.

+• For cucumber, there are no significant differences (p-value > 0.05) in impacts, either by production type, by site or even by variety, despite the outlier value of a Conventional unit at Sèmè-Kpodji with low organic matter inputs.

+• For lettuce, there are significant differences (p-value < 0.008) between the aggregate impacts of Houéyiho products and other sites, but not between Organic and Conventional impacts.

+• For watermelon, there are no significant differences (p-value > 0.05) between impacts by production type (data available for a single site).

+• For all crops, there are significant differences (p-value < 0.001) between the impacts of Organic vs. Conventional and Lean, but not between Conventional and Lean.
+There are moreover significant differences (p-value < 0.003) between the aggregate impacts of Sèmè-Kpodji's products and other sites, due to the high organic matter inputs featured by several production units.

+• For each crop and for the all production units, no correlation between yields and impacts was found.